attilagyoriid/java_data_structures_algorithms/README.md

 - LinkedList
   - Find middle node of the linked list
   - Detect cycle
-  - findKthFromEnd that returns the k-th node from the end of the list
+  - FindKthFromEnd that returns the k-th node from the end of the list
+  - Partition List

 ## Run the demo: